StackWM app iconStackWM

 Launcher window commands

-Do not evaluate StackWM by opening the settings screen.
-Evaluate it by rebuilding one real workspace: assign the apps you use every day, stack related windows in one zone, save the scene, then switch away and restore it.
+Do not open the settings screen.
+Instead, rebuild one real workspace: assign the apps you use every day, stack related windows in one zone, save the scene, then switch away and restore it.
+That 5-minute test tells you more than any feature list.